Student Research Engagement

 High School Project |

-The project proposal submission process begins ten weeks before the spring and fall semesters.
-The process is as follows:
+The project proposal process begins 10 weeks before the spring and fall semesters.
+Here's how it works:

-- 2 weeks before the start of the semester, projects are collected and classified (Schreyer, Honors Option, SCM 496, etc.)
+- 2 Weeks Before Semester: Proposals are collected and classified (e.g., Schreyer, Honors Option, SCM 496).

 Acceptable Projects